jacwright/RestServer/README.md

 One last thing to note in `getUser` is that this method simply returns a `User` object.
 This gets serialized into JSON (or potentially XML) and printed out for consumption by the application.

-Finally we get to `saveUser`.
+Next we have to `saveUser`.
 You see here we have multiple URL mappings again.
 This time they also have different HTTP methods (POST and PUT) for creating and updating a user.
 The new thing here is the `$data` variable.
 This is a special keyword parameter that will contain the value of whatever was POSTed or PUT to the server.
 This is different than your regular web POST in that it doesn’t need to only be name-value pairs, but can be as robust as JSON, sending complex objects.
 For example, the body of a regular web POST, let’s say the login request, might look like this:

 `username=bob&password=supersecretpassw0rd`